-1. Mixed Use a. b.
-Mixed use development and/or mixed use buildings with a residential density at up to 20 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain).
+1. Mix a.
+Mixed use development and/or mixed use buildings with a residential density at up to 20 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain). b.
 Uses and structures accessory thereto.
-2. Mixed Housing a. b.
-Two or more housing types at maximum densities for each as provided herein.
+2. Mix a.
+Two or more housing types at maximum densities for each as provided herein.b.
 Uses and structures accessory thereto.
-3. Multi-Family a. b.
-Multi-family residential development at up to 20 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain).
+3. Mu Far mily a.
+Multi-family residential development at up to 20 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain). b.
 Uses and structures accessory thereto.
-4. Townhouse a. b.
-Townhouse residential development at up to 10 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain).
+4. To v ownhouse a.
+Townhouse residential development at up to 10 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain). b.
 Uses and structures accessory thereto.
-5. Duplex a. b.
-Duplex residential development (two-unit buildings) at up to 10 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain).
+5. D u a.
+Duplex residential development (two-unit buildings) at up to 10 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain). b.
+Uses and structures accessory thereto.
+6. Sin Far mily a.
+Single family residential development at up to 6 units / acre of site area (not including any area designated as wetland, watercourse, slopes greater than 25 percent, or 100-year floodplain). b.
 Uses and structures accessory thereto.